appium/appium/docs/en/about-appium/platform-support.md

   Apple's [XCUITest](https://developer.apple.com/reference/xctest) (or [UIAutomation](https://web.archive.org/web/20160904214108/https://developer.apple.com/library/ios/documentation/DeveloperTools/Reference/UIAutomationRef/) for older versions) framework.
 * Mobile web support: Yes, via automation of mobile Safari.
-For real devices, `ios-webkit-remote-debugger` is required, and automation of native aspects of the Safari interface is not possible.
+For real devices, automation of native aspects of the Safari interface is not possible.
   See the [mobile web doc](/docs/en/writing-running-appium/web/mobile-web.md) for instructions.
 * Hybrid support: Yes.
-For real devices, ios-webkit-remote-debugger is required.
 See the [hybrid doc](/docs/en/writing-running-appium/web/hybrid.md) for instructions.
 * Support for automating multiple apps in one session: No
 * Support for automating multiple devices simultaneously: No
 * Support for automating vendor-provided or third-party apps: Only